siritheja/Django-E-mart/README.md

 ## Technical Aspect
 This project is divided into two parts:
-1. Admin part for uploading , deleting and adding items.
+1. Admin part for adding, updating and deleting items.
 2. Normal user creation, login and logout , viewing items, adding to cart and checkout items.

 ## Installation